Raja Kaiya Vacha: Soundtrack

-The soundtrack was composed by Ilaiyaraaja, with lyrics written by Vaali, Pulamaipithan, Kanmani Subbu and Piraisoodan.
-The song "Mazhai Varudhu" is based on Bageshri raga.
+The soundtrack was composed by Ilaiyaraaja.
+The song "Mazhai Varudhu" is set in Bageshri raga.

 Reception

 N. Krishnaswamy of The Indian Express wrote, "The film has a classy look, but in the quest for comedy, director Suresh Krishna seems to have taken the story line rather too lightly".
 C. R. K. of Kalki wrote the earlier parts of the film had youthful factor; following the strike at the car factory, the story began to strike and gradually succumbed to the formula and slipped away.